 Federalism is a broader concept than a federation.
 It is defined as the principle, concept, the paradigm of the state system, which ensures the unity and plurality of state and social power in the conditions of its territorial organization on several levels.
 Federalism embodies the way of resolving disagreements and uniting people and their formations at the state level as a regime and a form of government; it defines the division of state power vertically between territorial entities of different levels in a single state.

 The Federal System of Government

 The US state system is defined by the US Constitution.
 The constitution defines both the system of federal government of the United States and the relationship between the federal and state authorities, as well as with US citizens.

-The US Consttitution provides for the principle of separation of powers into three branches (legislative, executive, and judicial).
+The US Constitution provides for the principle of separation of powers into tthree branches (legislative, executive, and judicial).
 Such a system is designed to balance all institutions, without giving advantages to any of them, and thereby preserve the existing democratic system.